sopelj/hass-ember-mug-component/README.md

 If you mug stops updating and becomes unavailable, simply try putting it in pairing mode and waiting 15-60 seconds.
 It should reconnect automatically.
 This doesn't happen often unless using Bluetooth Proxies.

+##### Constant Timeouts or `le-connection-abort-by-local`

+If, following an upgrade or changing frm a Proxy to a Bluetooth adapter, your mug gets stuck in a state where it refuses to connect, you get constant reconnects, timeouts, and/or `le-connection-abort-by-local` messages in the debug logs, you may need to remove your mug via `bluetoothctl remove my-mac-address` and factory reset your device.
+It should reconnect correctly afterward.
+You may also need to re-add it to the app in order to make it writable again as well.

 ##### 'Operation failed with ATT error: 0x0e' or another connection error